CBEP-SoCB/Casco_Bay_CSOs_sum/Analysis/DEP_CSO_Analysis.md

 ```

 These are statistically correct annual proportional reductions, but they
-do not capture change, as pointed out by one of out reviewers.
+do not capture change, as pointed out by one of our reviewers.

 ## Casco Bay - Wide Reductions over 23-Years